When baby stops nursing, it's a strike!

 If baby's weight is great, you have a cushion of time.
 They are not going to starve if they don't nurse for a day.
 You, on the other hand will be very uncomfortable, so express or pump milk to prevent engorgement and plugged ducts.
 You may need to pump several times to stay comfortable.

-If baby's weight is not great, you should still feed them by any means possible, while you are trying to understand why they aren't feeding.
+If baby's weight is not great, you should still feed them by any means possible, while you are trying to understand why they aren't feeding from your breast.

 You will make faster progress if you accept that they have a very good reason, from their perspective, to NOT breastfeed.
 Think about what that might be, take a longer term view, stay connected with your baby, stay optimistic and keep trying.